 White box Testing as per ISTQB

 ISTQB represents the International Software Testing Qualifications Board.
-It is a non-profit Belgium based organization which contributes to global testing standards and provides testing certifications.
-Let’s hear how does ISTQB define the White box Testing?
+It is a non-profit Belgium-based organization that contributes to global testing standards and provides testing certifications.
+Let’s hear how does ISTQB define White Box Testing?

-It is a testing methodology which gets executed based on the internal structure and the design of the software.
+It is a testing methodology that gets executed based on the internal structure and the design of the software.

-Test design and selection proceeds upon the details available of the internal code and design structure of the application under test.
+Test design and selection proceed upon the details available of the internal code and design structure of the application under test.

 White box Test Scenario:

-We can assume the White Box Testing as the work of a mechanic who inspects the engine to detect why the vehicle is not operating.
+We can consider White Box Testing as the work of a mechanic who inspects the engine to detect why the vehicle is not operating.

 This method touches upon the following areas of manual testing: